Sierra Nevada Airstreams - Owner's Guide - Maintaining

 Breakaway Switch and cable

 The breakaway switch is an emergency trailer brake activation switch.
 The pin on the switch is connected to a cable that is attached to the tow vehicle.
-The idea is that if the trailer breaks loose, the breakaway switch will activate before the chains catch the coupler so that the whole rig can be brought to a safe stop.
+The idea is that if the trailer breaks loose, the breakaway switch will activate so that the whole rig will be brought to a safe stop.
+There is some controversy about when this should be configured to activate.
+Should it be short enough so that it will apply the brakes if the safety chains are called into play or should it be longer so it only applies emergency braking if the trailer totally disconnects from the tow vehicle?

 Spring Bars